Genesis 9:13. I have set my bow in the cloud, and it shall be a sign of the covenant between me and the earth.

 The greatest example of God’s right handed power in the Bible is probably the flood.
-God is sorry he created humanity so he decides to destroy us all with a display of great force.
+God is sorry he created such wicked people so he decides to destroy humanity with a display of great force.
 Erase the board.
 Reboot creation.
 End the relationship.

-But God’s grace shines through Noah so that after the flood God chooses to change his approach to mankind.
-He moves from right handed power to left handed power.
+But God’s grace shines through Noah so that after the flood God replaces right handed power with left handed power.

 When Noah and his family came off the ark God didn’t say, “Now don’t mess up again or I’ll have to send an even bigger and nastier flood next time.”
 No. God made a covenant with mankind and all of creation.
 A promise to never flood the earth again.
 A promise to preserve us and the earth forever (see Genesis 9:8-11).

 And then God did something amazing.
 He set his bow in the clouds.
 His bow is his weapon (like a bow and arrow).
-But who is the bow aimed at?
+But when you see a rainbow in the sky which way is the weapon of God pointed?
+Who is the bow aimed at?
 Where will the arrows of God’s holy wrath fly?
-Look at a rainbow.
-The bow is aimed at God himself, not us.
+Not at us, but at himself.

-You see the flood punished sin, but it did not destroy sin.
+You see the flood did not destroy sin.
 Noah walked off the ark just as much a sinner as he was before (just keep reading).
 His descendants will reject God and destroy each other just as well as his forefathers.
-The flood demonstrated God’s righteous judgment of sin, but God’s judgments alone do not solve humanity’s problem.
+The flood demonstrated God’s righteous judgment of sin, but also that God’s judgments alone do not solve humanity’s problem.

 And so the rest of the Bible after Genesis 9 answers this question, “How can God destroy evil without destroying the ones he loves?”
 Not by a flood, but by a cross.
 Not by judgment, but by grace.
 Not by right handed power, but by left handed power.

-God’s unconditional grace has proven to be the most powerful force in the world.
 Now, “to live is Christ” means we are dealt with each day by the paradoxical left handed power of that grace.
 The power of sacrificial love and kindness.
 The power of forgiveness.
-The power of knowing that God is WITH us not AGAINST us.
+The power of knowing that God is for us and not against us.
 The power that changes our hearts’ desires as we behold the glory of the Lord.
 Not just in the rainbow, but in the cross.